Why It’s Important

 The Bonneville Power Administration (BPA) holds a conservation easement on the property, which insures that Green Island is managed in a way that protects natural resources, maintains or enhances air or water quality, and preserves its underlying archaeological or cultural resources in perpetuity.
 In addition, the State of Oregon, by and through OWEB, is a third party beneficiary to this easement.

-Restoring the floodplain forest is a key element to enhancing the habitat on the property for native wildlife.
-Since 2006, McKenzie River Trust converted more than 245 acres of Green Island from agriculture fields to floodplain forest or riparian habitat.
-To date over 600,000 native trees and shrubs have been planted on the property, and many more are yet to come.
+Restoring the floodplain forest is a key element in enhancing the habitat on the property for native wildlife.
+Since 2006, McKenzie River Trust converted more than 450 acres of Green Island from agriculture fields to floodplain forest or riparian habitat, more than 65 acres to native grassland, and more than 15 acres to upland/oak forest.
+To date over 650,000 native trees and shrubs have been planted on the property, and many more are yet to come.
+These trees will grow to become a gallery forest and provide refuge for birds, bugs, frogs, snakes, salamanders, beavers, otters, coyotes, deer, and all the creatures that visit and live on this land.
+To date over 650,000 native trees and shrubs have been planted on the property, and many more are yet to come.
 These trees will grow to become a gallery forest and provide refuge for birds, bugs, frogs, beavers, and all the creatures that visit and live on this land.

 We are also enhancing natural river flow processes on Green Island, including: